 In the sewing machine repair business, hands-on study and on-the-job training are sufficient for self-employment and work with smaller shops.
 A small number of correspondence courses may be available for students who prefer to study online.
 Obtaining employment as an entry-level worker can lead to formal education and training opportunities through manufacturers or courses that are restricted to current sewing machine repairers.

-Hands-on training is the most important aspect of becoming proficient at sewing machine repair.
+Though some correspondence courses are available, hands-on training is the most important aspect of becoming proficient at sewing machine repair.
 Sewing machine repair shops are sometimes willing to take on apprentices to help support the business.
 Areas of focus include motor evaluation, hook timing, stitch formation, thread tension and tool selection.
 Working with or for an experienced practitioner allows a beginning sewing machine repair technician to train on multiple machines.
 Once trained, they may be able to open an independent business or work under an expert at an established shop.
 Those seeking a career in industrial sewing machine repair may get significant on-the-job training.

 Workshops and Seminars

 Some training opportunities are available only to employees of textile businesses.
 Formal training, including workshops and classes offered by manufacturers, usually trains sewing machine repairers on a particular brand of machine.
 This training does not necessarily help in the repair of other machine makes or models.

 While formal training opportunities aren't common for aspiring sewing machine technicians, correspondence courses and learning opportunities found through on-the-job training are generally sufficient for students seeking a career in the field.